 Find green hotels and venues, and make more sustainable choices when arranging meetings, conferences and incentives in Norway.

 Norway has unspoilt nature, modern accommodation and excellent meeting facilities.
-The country's largest conference centre can host 12,000 delegates.
+The largest conference centre, in Oslo, can host 12,000 delegates.

 All Hurtigruten ships have comfortable panorama lounges, restaurants and high standard conference rooms for up to 200 people.

 Whether it is for ten or two hundred participants, a stay on Hurtigruten always gives your conference that something extra.

 Haugesund city can accommodate more than 1800 guests.
 The region has a great variation of meeting venues, all of them close to wild nature and fjords.